-- Reforestation with native cacao the plant from which chocolate is made is also a promising, biodiversity-friendly alternative to unsustainable agriculture in our region - Experimental agricultural plots (e.g., to test effects of composting, biochar, & other organic fertilizers, intercropping, integrated pest management, etc. - Shade house and tree nursery management practices - Native food forest monitoring a future forest of native species with food, building, and/or medicinal uses - Green infrastructure development solar food dehydrator, bicycle-powered water pump, etc.
+- Reforestation with Brazil nut trees. - Experimental agricultural plots (e.g., to test effects of composting, biochar, & other organic fertilizers, intercropping, integrated pest management, etc. - Shade house and tree nursery management practices

 Read more about our projects in the Peruvian Amazon that interns may participate in.